casheww/5pebbles/README.md

 `creature/c <query>` - tries to find a Creature page with a title matching the query and and returns what creature stats and spawn info it can find.
 Similar to the `page` command.

 `region/r [-t] <query>` - sends a map of the Region.
 Similar to the `creature` and `page` commands.
 The `-t` flag toggles whether the region's threats are displayed.

+`rwtext <text>` - generates an image of the input text made up of the text used for Rain World's region names.
+In the Rain World discord, this command is restricted to staff, so invite to your own server for use if you do not fall into this category.